ReInHerit/digital-hub/content/news/2023-07-26-reinherit-hackhaton-at-xr-ai-summer-school-2023-matera-it.md

 ![  ReInHerit Hackathon at XR&AI Summer School 2023 Matera IT](https://ucarecdn.com/52002673-3b44-4399-ae73-208557d670dd/ "  ReInHerit Hackathon at XR&AI Summer School 2023 Matera IT")

-During the week, **internationally** **famous** **speakers** and **experts** debated and engaged  with students and researchers with different educational content and skills, and  from different international countries: the United Arab Emirates to Saudi Arabia, from Sweden to the Netherlands, from Spain to Italy.
-The heterogeneous training of the participants covers different disciplines such as Robotics, Serious Games, Artificial Intelligence and Extended Reality, Digital Humanities, Interaction Design and Musum and Cultural Heritage Studies.
+During the week, **internationally** **speakers** and **famous experts** debated and engaged  with students and researchers with different educational content and skills, and  from different international countries: the United Arab Emirates to Saudi Arabia, from Sweden to the Netherlands, from Spain to Italy.
+The heterogeneous training of the participants covers different disciplines such as Robotics, Serious Games, Artificial Intelligence and Extended Reality, Digital Humanities, Interaction Design and Museum and Cultural Heritage Studies.

 ![  ReInHerit Hackathon at XR&AI Summer School 2023 Matera IT](https://ucarecdn.com/3ae68181-f9f9-456c-87a4-72e632bcc9f8/ "  ReInHerit Hackathon at XR&AI Summer School 2023 Matera IT")